chrs-m/PHP-todo/README.md

 Tested by the following people:

-1. Jane Doe
+1. Theo Sandell
-2. John Doe
+2. Patrik Staaf